Table of Contents

 .

-Create at least one redirect URI.
+Register at least one redirect URI starting with https

 .